tonibuenter/remotequery-java/docs/orm-myths.md

 In real time this situation is very rare.
 As the database structure has a longer life span than the classes it is reasonable to design the classes according to the tables.
 Doing otherwise is calling for unforced difficulties.

-With _RemoteQuery_ we showed that there are no ORM data classes needed at all.
+With _RemoteQuery_ we show that in the most cases there is actually no need for ORM data access classes.

 ### Inheritance